Preconditioned Recycling Krylov subspace methods for self-adjoint problems: Application to nonlinear Schr odinger problems

 \begin{rmk} Note that throughout the numerical experiments performed in this paper, the linear systems were solved up to the relative residual of $10^{-10}$.
 In practice, however, one would employ a relaxation scheme as given in, e.g.,~\cite{eisenstat1996choosing,pernice1998nitsol}.
 Those schemes commonly advocate a relaxed relative tolerance $\eta_k$ in regions of slow convergence, and a more stringent condition when the speed of convergence accelerates toward a solution, e.g.,

 with some $\gamma > 0$, $\alpha>1$.
-In the specific case of nonlinear Schr\"odinger equations, this means that deflation of the near-null vector $\ii\psi^{(k)}$ (cf.\ figure~\ref{subfig:deflix}) becomes little effective if $\eta_k$ is higher than where the stagnation plateau appears.
+In the specific case of nonlinear Schr\"odinger equations, this means that deflation of the near-null vector $\ii\psi^{(k)}$ (cf.\ figure~\ref{subfig:deflix}) becomes ineffective if $\eta_k$ is larger than the stagnation plateau.
 The speedup associated with deflation with a number of Ritz vectors (cf.\ figure~\ref{subfig:defl12}), however, is effective throughout the Krylov iteration and would hence not be influenced by a premature abortion of the process. \end{rmk}

 \begin{rmk} The numerical experiments in this paper were unavoidably affected by round-off errors.
 The used MINRES method is based on short recurrences and the sensitivity to round-off errors may be tremendous.
 Therefore, a brief discussion is provided in this remark.
 A detailed treatment and historical overview of the effects of finite precision computations on Krylov subspace methods can be found in the book of Liesen and Strako\v{s}~\cite[sections 5.8--5.10]{LieS13}.
 The consequences of round-off errors are manifold and have already been observed and studied in early works on Krylov subspace methods for linear algebraic systems, most notably by Lanczos~\cite{Lan52} and Hestenes and Stiefel~\cite{HesS52}.
 A breakthrough was the PhD thesis of Paige~\cite{Pai71} where it was shown that the loss of orthogonality of the Lanczos basis coincides with the convergence of certain Ritz values.
 Convergence may be delayed and the maximal attainable accuracy, e.g., the smallest attainable residual norm, may be way above machine precision and above the user-specified tolerance.
 Both effects heavily depend on the actual algorithm that is used.
 In~\cite{sleijpen2000differences} the impact of certain round-off errors on the relative residual was analyzed for an unpreconditioned MINRES variant with the Euclidean inner product.
 An upper bound on the difference between the exact arithmetic residual $\vr_n$ and the finite precision residual $\widehat{\vr}_n$ was given~\cite[formula (26)]{sleijpen2000differences}